-All operations on the MFM (NZ) managed estate must have a Work Prescription in place before work commences.
-Any site specific environmental constraints are documented in the Work Prescription and identified on the Work Prescription map.
+All operations on the MFM (NZ) managed estate must have a Work Prescription in place before work commences (for harvesting operations this is called a Harvest Plan).
+Through the planning phase the planner inspects the site and gathers information on all of the site characteristics and constraints to confirm or supplement recorded information held in the GIS.
+Taking into account environment, safety, economic and practicality considerations the planner develops the optimum methodology for carrying out the particular operation.
+This plan is then documented in the work prescription and includes a map of the site and instructions for completing the job.
+Any site specific environmental constraints are documented in the Work Prescription and where applicable, identified on the Work Prescription map.
 Each operation is assigned an environmental risk rating (high, medium or low) based on the characteristics of the site.
-This alerts the contractor of the relative risk level of the particular job, and is also used by MFM (NZ) to prioritise the frequency of operational and post-operation audits.
+This alerts the contractor of the relative risk level of the particular job, and is also used by MFM (NZ) to prioritise the frequency of operational and postoperation audits.